aisingapore/ai-practitioner-handbook/book/6-modelling/cv-metrics.md

 | Average Precision 	| 0.50:0.95 	| medium 	| 1000           	| 0.349 	|
 | Average Precision 	| 0.50:0.95 	| large  	| 1000           	| 0.406 	|

 Firstly, it is useful to evaluate the Intersection over Union (IOU) threshold value to understand how "tight" a bbox/mask.
 A higher IOU threshold value indicates that the model's inference closely overlaps with the ground truth.
 Generally, the mAP suffers as the IOU threshold value increases.
-Thus, evaluating how much these values fall would be valuable clues on how much the model can produce good bboxes/masks.
+Thus, evaluating how much these values fall would be valuable clues on how well the model may produce tight bboxes/masks.

 Using the outputs above, the second row shows that at IOU threshold of 0.50, the mAP is given by 0.743.
 Similarly, the third row showing IOU=0.75 threshold shows 0.213, a 0.53 fall in value.
-This shows that the bboxes/masks are not tight enough, and more training may be required.
+This indicates that the bboxes/masks produced by the model were not tight enough, and more training may be required.

 Secondly, the objects being detected can be broadly separated to small/medium/large objects based on the bbox/mask size.
 Here, it is assumed the small/medium/large are area of the bbox/mask, and that area threshold for these sizes are clearly defined (see CV EDA article to guide the size of these annotations).